Metric | Description | Other Names/Notes |

 random_state )

 You’ll notice that we created training data with 75% of our data and we will use the other 25% to test our model.
+This is an arbitrary but common split.
 With training data in hand, let’s produce a model to predict review rating.
 We’ll use the standardized (scaled _sc

-) versions of several features, and use the ‘year’ features starting at year 0, which is the earliest year in our data.
+) versions of several features, and use the ‘year’ features starting at year 0, which represents the earlies year observed in our data2.
 Finally, we also include the genre of the movie as a categorical feature.

 = lm(